 - Mud Density ( see also how to measure mud density on rig)

-- Solids Content ( see also how to measure solid content on rig)
+- Solids Content ( see also how to measure solid content on the rig)

-- Fluid Loss ( see also how to measure fluid loss on rig)
+- Fluid Loss ( see also how to measure the fluid loss on the rig)

 - Compressive Strength